supra0/SRSpeedrunHelper/README.md

 Please note that under the rules of the Slime Rancher speedrunning leaderboard, mods and mod loaders cannot be installed during submitted runs.
 Please uninstall this mod and UMF before starting a run you intend to submit, or alternatively keep a separate installation of the game for the use of mods.

+This video serves as a tutorial/overview of the mod: (link to youtube video)

 ## Features
 * Many pre-set warp locations.
 * Custom warp locations with the option to save your inventory (similar to save states).